maueroats/teaching/content/intermediate-cs/sem1final/1-final-exam.md

 4. (10 pts) Analyze the function below.

     1. Write one sentence explaining  what `roll-dice` does.
-    2. Write a test or edit so the function is testable.
+    2. The code below cannot be used as-is in a dice game simulation.
+Rewrite the code so you have a function that is testable and also a function that can be used in a dice game big-bang.

             (define dice1 (random 10))
             (define dice2 (random 10))